igormiguell/KernelSU/website/docs/guide/app-profile.md

 ### Escalation

 If the configuration of the Root Profile isn't set properly, an escalation scenario may occur.
-The restrictions imposed by the Root Profile may fail unintentionally.
+The restrictions imposed by the Root Profile can unintentionally fail.

 For example, if you grant root permission to an ADB shell user (which is a common case) and then grant root permission to a regular app, but configure its Root Profile with UID 2000 (which is the UID of the ADB shell user), the app can obtain full root access by executing the `su` command twice: